Yogabharathi3/1/README.md

-## EX.NO:1C
+## EX.NO:1d
-##  C program to create a file with name "Staff.txt"
+##  C program to create a file with name "Student.txt"
 ## Date:
 ## AIM:
-To Write a C program to create a file with name "Staff.txt"
+To Write a C program to create a file with name "Student.txt"
 ## Algorithm:
 ### STEP 1:
 Initialize variables